 In these trials, natural TPB populations feeding during the flowering period had a significant impact on cotton yield.
 Economic threshold levels for average conditions (\$0.65 per pound) were estimated to be between 2.4 and 3.8 TPB per drop cloth sample (Figure 3).
-When higher prices are considered for the crop (\$0.85 per pound), action thresholds were shifted to a When crop value increases to \$0.85 per pound of lint, action thresholds are slightly lower.
-Under this scenario, 1,200 pounds per acre of lint yield expectation would decrease the action threshold to 1.7 insects per drop cloth sample compared to 3.3 insects per drop cloth sample when yield expectations are only 600 pounds of lint per acre (Figure 4).
+When higher prices are considered for the crop (\$0.85 per pound), action thresholds were shifted to a slightly more conservative position, ranging between 1.7 and 3.3 TPB per drop cloth sample (Figure 4).